ziemowit-s/bogacz-2016/README.md

 ```

 ## train_au_with_uncertain_reward.py
-Replication of the fig. 5 of the paper.
+* Replication of the fig. 5 of the paper.
 Train Actor Uncertainty Model with uncertain reward.

+Reward were set to 1 for safe reward and 4 for risky reward based on the publication:
+"risky lever gave higher expected reward in the 100% and 50% conditions while choosing the safe
+lever had higher mean reward in the 12.5% condition"

 Manipulate params to change agent preferences of choosing risky/non-risky reward.
 In general if (b-a) is bigger - preference for risk choosing is higher